-- Child protection policy - Behaviour policy (which should include measures to prevent bullying, including cyberbullying) - Staff behaviour policy (sometimes called a code of conduct) - Safeguarding response to children who are absent from education (particularly on repeat occasions and/or for a prolonged period); and - Role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).
+- Safeguarding policy (and associated policies) - Behaviour policy (which should include measures to prevent bullying, including cyberbullying) - Staff Code of Conduct - Safeguarding response to children who are absent from education (particularly on repeat occasions and/or for a prolonged period); and - Role of the Designated Safeguarding Lead (including the identity of the designated safeguarding lead and any deputies).

-Copies of policies and a copy of Part one, four and five (or Annex A in Keeping Children Safe if appropriate) of this document is provided to staff at induction.
+Copies of policies and Keeping Children Safe in Education (as per Appendix C of this policy) is provided to staff at induction.